 Targets - Members will only use targets attached to the existing target frames.
+Use of target hangers or backers is allowed.
 Aiming points will be kept away from support frames.
 Pictures of people or human shapes will not be used as targets.
-Members will only hang one target at a time, from the target frame that matches their shooting position.
+Members will only hang one target per shooting bench, from the target frame that matches their shooting position.
 Targets will be removed when the shooter is done.